BerndHagen/MetaEdit-Plus-Smart-Tag-Editor/README.md

 - **Audio Formats:** `MP3`, `WAV`, `FLAC`, `OGG`, `WMA`, `M4A`, `AIFF`
 - **Video Formats:** `MP4`, `MKV`, `MOV`, `WMV`, `M4V`, `WEBM`

-> **Note:** Raw AAC files are not supported as they lack a proper tag container.
-Please use M4A (AAC in MP4 container) instead.
+> **Note:** Raw AAC is not part of the selectable format list.
+For AAC audio, use the supported M4A container.

 > **Format Limitations:** Some formats have limited metadata support.
 WAV has limited tag support and thumbnail embedding may not work.
 AIFF supports basic metadata only.
 WebM has limited tag field support.
 MOV metadata support varies depending on how the file was created.

+> **Chapter Tools:** Sidecar import/export is built in.
+Embedded Matroska/WebM chapter updates require an installed MKVToolNix; embedded MP4/M4V/MOV chapter updates require FFmpeg/ffprobe.
+MetaEdit detects these tools and disables unsupported write actions with an explanation.

 ### **Available Metadata Fields**

-MetaEdit Plus provides 18 metadata fields organized into three tabs:
+MetaEdit Plus provides 38 metadata fields organized into four workspaces:

-- **Production:** Performer, Album Artist, Composer, Conductor, Total Tracks, Publisher
-- **Technical:** Release Year, Track Number, Disc Number, Beats Per Minute, Total Discs, Album
-- **Composition:** Genre, Description, Grouping, Copyright, Lyrics, ISRC Code

-Additionally, album artwork can be embedded directly into files through the thumbnail panel.
-The file title is automatically set to the filename during tag generation.
+- **Core Metadata:** Title, Subtitle, Performer, Genre, BPM, Initial Key, Album, Album Artist, Track Number, Track Count, Disc Number, Disc Count
+- **Credits & Notes:** Composer, Conductor, Performer Role, Remixed By, Grouping, Description, Lyrics
+- **Release & Rights:** Year, Release Status, Release Type, Release Country, Publisher, Copyright, ISRC, Amazon ID
+- **IDs & Sorting:** MusicBrainz Track, Release, Release Group, Artist, Release Artist, and Disc IDs; Title, Album, Performer, Album Artist, and Composer sort values

+Artwork is managed alongside the fields and can be inspected separately through Artwork Information or the complete collection manager.
+Container-specific fields that do not belong in the standard 38-field workspace remain available through Extended Tags and Video Metadata.
+Whether every field can be represented depends on the tag capabilities of the selected media format.

 ## **Table of Contents**